sgvlug/website/content/pages/about.md

 Meetings
 --------

-We typically meet at [Burger Continental](http://www.burgercontinentalpasadena.com/) in Pasadena on the 2nd Thursday of the month.
-But just to be sure, please see the latest announcement on our website or meetup.com for each month's meeting location.
+We typically meet at [Dupars](http://www.dupars.net/Store/locations/) in Pasadena on the 2nd Thursday of the month.
+Occasionally we meet at the [OpenX](http://openx.com/) headquarters.
+Please see the latest announcement on our website or our [Meetup group](http://www.meetup.com/SGVTech) for each month's meeting location.

-Join us for dinner and presentations.
-Dinner begins and 7 pm and any presentations will start after most people have recieved their food or 8 pm, whichever comes first.
-Parking for Burger Continental is off of California Blvd just west of Lake Ave in the Pavillions parking lot.